caichenyi258/online_profile/site/content/about/_index.md

 ---
-title: "About"
+title: About
-avatar: img/illustrations-coffee.svg
+avatar: img/about-linkedin.png
-clients:
+clients: []
-    - image: img/illustrations-coffee.svg
-    - image: img/illustrations-coffee.svg
-    - image: img/illustrations-coffee.svg
-    - image: img/illustrations-coffee.svg
-    - image: img/illustrations-coffee.svg
-    - image: img/illustrations-coffee.svg
 ---
 As an anthropologist and a writer, I explore the beliefs, behaviors, stories and journeys that shape us.
 I have more than ten years of experience in consumer research, global ethnography and narrative non-fiction writing.